 Students in Grades PreK-8 are encouraged to eat a snack during morning recess.
 Snacks generally are brought from home.
-At some grade levels, teachers prefer to have a snack schedule that rotates through the families in the class.
 Your classroom teacher will direct the procedure for snack.
 Nutritious lunches and snacks, which exclude candy or high-sugar items, are recommended.
 It is recommended that children staying after school for aftercare or an activity bring an additional snack.